ilikeprograms/Cluckles/docs/_includes/readme.md

 ## Licence

-This project is licenced under the GPL-3.0+ Licence.
-The reason being is that I would prefer for people to contribute upstream so everyone can benefit from improvements.</p>
+This project is licensed under the MIT Licence.